Table of Contents Show

-Whether you’re shopping for a home now or looking to redesign your current one, you’ll need an understanding of what sets one style apart from another.
+Whether you’re shopping for a home or looking to redesign your current one, you’ll need an understanding of what sets one style apart.
 So here we give a breakdown of some of the most popular methods.
 Some might be familiar to you.
 Others, not so much.
-Either way, we hope by the end of this you’ll have a firm idea of what you’re looking for in a home.
+Either way, we hope you’ll have a firm idea of what you’re looking for in a home by the end of this.

-When going for this style, think of a modern art gallery or museum as a reference.
+Consider a modern art gallery or museum as a reference when going for this style.
 Clean lines with sharp edges, a neutral color palette, and a heavy focus on functionality and open spaces.

 Often confused with modern interior design, contemporary is not a strictly defined style.
 Instead, it’s whatever’s in vogue at present.
 It’s this fluidness that gives a lot of flexibility to contemporary design.
 Some key giveaways to tell if you’re looking at a contemporary home are curved lines, more variety in furnishings, and a warmer color palate.